PennyLi123/Car-Sales-Analysis-Dashboard/README.md

 # Project Overview

-Created 5 dashboards using Power BI to showcase key performance indicators (KPIs) for the financial, sales teams.
+Created 2 dashboards using Power BI to showcase key performance indicators (KPIs) for the financial, sales teams.
-Also included 1 Deneb custom visual- Ring Chart to visualise percentage marriages by month for each State in Australia.
-And 1 network diagram to explore relational datasets and are often used to visualize such things as project interdependencies, and social networks.
-And 1 training game to ultilize DAX function for Santa where he can set an initial launch angle and velocity to see if he can hit various goal distances.

 # Tech stacks used in the project
 1. Microsoft Excel